PoBO: A Polynomial Bounding Method for Chance-Constrained Yield-Aware Optimization of Photonic ICs: The PoBO Framework

 \subsection{Building Surrogate Models}

+High-quality performance models are important to speed up design optimization.
 We employ the advanced stochastic collocation method with non-Gaussian correlated uncertainty~\cite{cui2018stochastic,cui2020chance} in Step 1.
 This method approximates a smooth stochastic function as the linear combination of some orthogonal and normalized polynomial basis functions:

 Here $\basisInd$ and $\boldsymbol{\beta}$ are two index vectors, $\mat{\Phi}_{\basisInd}(\mat{x})$ and $\mat{\Psi}_{\boldsymbol{\beta}}(\vecpar)$ are two series of orthogonal polynomial basis functions, and $p$ upper bounds the total order of the product of two basis functions.
 The corresponding coefficients $c_{\basisInd,\boldsymbol{\beta}}$ are calculated via a projection method using some optimization-based quadrature samples and weights of $\mat{x}$ and $\vecpar$~\cite{cui2018stochastic}.
 When the parameter dimensionality is not high, this method only needs a small number of simulation samples to produce a highly accurate surrogate model with a provable error bound.
+When the number of dimensions becomes high, we could utilize many existing advanced uncertainty quantification techniques to model the performance more efficiently~\cite{he2021high,cui2019high}.
+It is also possible to extend the proposed chance-constrained yield-aware method to other types of performance models.